 #7 Turbulent Indigo

-Mitchell beat out Mariah Carey, Madonna (a longtime fan), and Annie Lennox for Best Pop Vocal Album at the 1996 Grammy Awards.
+Mitchell topped Mariah Carey, Madonna (a longtime fan), and Annie Lennox for Best Pop Vocal Album at the 1996 Grammy Awards.
 While Mitchell made better records in the 1970s, the Grammys correctly rewarded the strongest record from Mitchell’s artistically satisfying 1990s.
 Using material from outside writers is a good move on Turbulent Indigo.
 Mitchell’s cover of James Brown’s ‘How Do You Stop’ and her co-write with David Crosby on ‘Yvette in English’ provide the record’s most memorable hooks.
 Mitchell was divorcing Larry Klein while making Turbulent Indigo and she provides naked autobiography on songs like ‘Borderline’, the title track, and ‘Last Chance Lost’.
-The standout is ‘The Sire of Sorrow (Job’s Sad Song)’, where Mitchell adapts the Biblical story of Job into an eloquent and epic closer.
+The standout is ‘The Sire of Sorrow (Job’s Sad Song)’, where Mitchell adapts the Biblical tale of Job into an eloquent and epic closer.

 #6 Don Juan’s Reckless Daughter